Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Ad Targeting Analysis

-We perform the Mann-Whitney U test to analyze whether interest personas receive significantly higher bids than vanilla persona.
+We perform Mann-Whitney U test to analyze whether interest personas after user interaction receive significantly higher bids than vanilla persona.
+Since we perform multiple comparisons, we adjust our statistical significance tests with the Holm-Bonferroni correction method.
 Our null hypothesis is that the bid distributions for interest personas are similar to vanilla persona.
-Whereas our alternative hypothesis is that the bid distributions for interest personas are higher than the vanilla persona.
+Our alternative hypothesis is that the bid distributions for interest personas are higher than the vanilla persona.
 We reject the null hypothesis when the $p$-value is less than 0.05.
 In addition to $p$-value, we also report the effect size (rank-biserial coefficient).
 Effect size ranges from -1 to 1, where -1, 0, and 1 indicate stochastic subservience, equality, and dominance of interest persona over vanilla persona.
 Effect size between 0.11--0.28, 0.28--0.43, and $\geq$ 0.43 are considered small, medium, and large, respectively.

 Table \ref{table:statistical-significance} presents the results of statistical significance tests.
 We note that six interest personas have significantly higher bids than vanilla persona with medium effect size.
 For the remaining three interest personas, i.e., Smart Home, Wine \& Beverages, and Health \& Fitness, the differences are not statistically significant.